phoebe-project/phoebe-project.org/README.md

 Once a new MINOR/MAJOR version of PHOEBE (i.e. 2.1 or 3.0) is released on GitHub and pip, several steps need to be made to update the website.
 PATCH versions (i.e. 2.1.1) do not need any action as everything is loaded dynamically from the sources on GitHub.

-1. Update `docs_versions` in [docs.jsx](./src/docs.jsx) if the new version should shown in the docs switcher.
+1. Update `docs_versions` in [docs.jsx](./src/docs.jsx) if the new version should be shown in the docs switcher.
 The first version listed in the list will be considered the "latest" release, and all internal links will now point to that version.
 Make sure the correct branch exists in the [phoebe2-docs repository](http://github.com/phoebe-project/phoebe2-docs) and that the API docs are updated and pushed.
 See below for more details below about updating documentation on the website.

-2. Create the content for the release page in [releases.jxs](./src/releases.jsx) inside the if-else logic in the `ReleaseContent` Component by updating the `content` and `logo` (if anything other than the default logo) variables (see existing releases for examples).
+2. Create the content for the release page in [releases.jsx](./src/releases.jsx) inside the if-else logic in the `ReleaseContent` component by updating the `content` and `logo` (if anything other than the default logo) variables (see existing releases for examples).

-3. Create the entry for the corresponding release paper (if applicable, see below for more information).
+3. Create the entry for the corresponding release paper in [publications.jsx](./src/publications.jsx) and tag with the release (if applicable, see "Updating Publications" below for more information).

 4. Create a news entry item and pin to the homepage, if necessary (see below for more information).

+## Updating Releases

+The text description and logo for each MINOR/MAJOR release are defined in [releases.jsx](./src/releases.jsx).
+The changelog entry for patch releases is dynamically pulled from the changelog in the README (master branch) of the main [phoebe2 repository](http://github.com/phoebe-project/phoebe2).

+## Updating Installation Instructions

+Installation instructions are defined in the `Install` component in [install.jsx](./src/install.jsx).
+Pay specific attention to the logic of whether a version is specified or not (if `version` is `null` then default version-less instructions are shown).
+If making changes to the installation instructions that are not backwards-compatible with previous releases (or vice-versa) make sure to include logic based on the value of the `version` variable.

 ## Updating Documentation